-This Bylaw does not apply to the land occupied by the Gore A & P Association or Bannerman Park.
+This Bylaw does not apply to the land occupied by the Gore A & P Association or Bannerman Park, the Gore public gardens and pastoral land to the south of the Gore Multisports Complex on Charlton Road.

 This Bylaw should be read in conjunction with the Gore District Plan and other relevant legislation for the keeping of animals.
 In particular the Animal Welfare Act 1999, the Impounding Act 1955 and the Health Act 1956.
 Nothing in this Bylaw shall derogate from any provision of, or the necessity for compliance with, any statute, regulation, rule of law or permission relating to the keeping of animals, poultry or bees.